360Learning/mongo-bulk-data-migration/README.md

 - `dontCount` (default: false): will skip initial filter `count()` or aggregate `$count`.
 Logs won't print the total progression if disabled.
 - `projectionBackupFilter` (default: none): filter properties to save and auto-rollback.
 Necessary if your update needs virtual fields.
 - `bypassRollbackValidation` and `bypassUpdateValidation` (default: false): Will set validationLevel to "off" then to "moderate".
-- `throttle` (default: 0): amount of time to sleep between a bulk update.
+- `throttle` (default: 0): amount of time in ms to sleep between a bulk update.
 Use this to decrease database stress.
 - `continueOnBulkWriteError` (default: false): will continue the migration on the error in a bulk.

 ## 📕 Advanced usages